chriscorwin/demuxe/test/README.md

 If you would like to skip slide capturing for the entire demo, add `skipSlideCapture: true` to the root of the demo flow definition.

-After you run the tests and the markdown file is created, if you would like to create an actual Google Slide deck, you must:
+*After you run the tests and the markdown file is created*, if you would like to create an actual Google Slide deck, you must:

-1. Upload the slides to heroku-dev (eg, commit and then push: `git push heroku your-branch:master`)
-2. `md2gslides slides/[product].[venue].[brand].md` (eg: `md2gslides slides/dmp.df18keynote.bbva.md`)
+1. Upload the slides to heroku-dev (eg, commit and then push: `git push heroku your-branch:master`) 2.`npm run slides` is an alias for `md2gslides slides/[product].[venue].[brand].md` (eg: `md2gslides slides/dmp.df18keynote.bbva.md`)

 A new slide deck will be generated and you will be given the URL which you can share with whomever you would like.
+Once that slide deck is generated, take the ID from the URL for the slide deck (eg the url `https://docs.google.com/presentation/d/1EzinU2nh2RXITiLawG4BGzbdVYekOlhHPg9VxsKZ7_A/` has the id `1EzinU2nh2RXITiLawG4BGzbdVYekOlhHPg9VxsKZ7_A`) and put it in `config/config.json` as the value for `presentationid`.
+Once you do that, the slide deck you generated will be _updated_ each time you run `npm run slides` instead of a new one being generated each time.

 ### Full Page Visual Regression Testing